kcwong395/SecurityTechnology_Note/README.md

 >
 >   3.1 Substitution refers to substituting letters of the plain text with other letters/symbol
 >
->  - monoalphabetic is the unique mapping of plaintext alphabet to ciphertext alphabet such as [Caesar](Classical-Cipher/CaesarCipher/README.md), Hill, Playfair
+>  - monoalphabetic is the unique mapping of plaintext alphabet to ciphertext alphabet such as [**Caesar Cipher**](https://github.com/kcwong395/SecurityTechnology_Note/blob/master/Classical%20Ciphers/CaesarCipher/README.md), Hill, Playfair
 >
 >  - polyalphabetic means plaintext mapped to ciphertext based on key to select alphabet such as Vigenere, enigma
 >